Spend Winter in Paradise

 It is possible to permanent let the property when you are not here, although it is harder to find that suitable tenant that is prepared to move out when you want it.
 Being summer when the permanent would be residing there, then a property with air-con and a pool would be essential.

-Our peak tourist season starts on the June long weekend, through to the end of the school holidays in October, plus the week over Christmas/New Year, the Easter break and the Australia Day, Anzac Day and Labour Day long weekends.
-The remaining school holidays before and after christmas and the holidays after Easter can be very quiet.
+Our peak tourist season starts in the June school holidays then continues through to late October early November.
+Depending on how the Christmas/New Year break falls you will get at least a week maybe two weeks, then the Easter break, Australia Day, Anzac Day, Queens Birthday and Labour Day long weekends.
+The remaining school holidays before and after Christmas and the holidays after Easter can be very quiet.

-The majority of holiday guests – want the location, so the property either has to be absolute beachfront, across the road from the beach, or they want to have a good view of the water and be within walking distance to restaurants, shopping etc. However budget conscious guests, will book a property with no view as long as it is close to everything and only a very short walk to the beach.
-For an example, click here
+The majority of holiday guests – want the location, so the property either has to be absolute beachfront, view this, across the road from the beach, or they want a home with a good view of the water, like this.
+Properties within walking distance to restaurants, shopping, coffee shops are also popular.
+However budget conscious guests, will book a property with no view as long as it is close to everything and only a very short walk to the beach.

-Occupancy is generally around 30% depending on how well it is marketed.
+Occupancy is generally around 30% depending on how well it is marketed, but in recent Covid 19 times, that figure has doubled and guests have stayed longer.
 The first year it will most likely be less as people may see it one year and then book it for the next, so the longer you have the holiday home available for holiday rental the better the occupancy increases and if it has all the features that holiday makers expect.

 Or you could purchase a property and lock it up and leave it and not let it out at all.
 Plenty of people do this.
 You just need to have someone check on it and and also check with your insurance as there may be a higher excess if it is not occupied for a certain period of time.